 This following pose is perfect for opening up the neck area and reliving tension in this region.

-By regularly incorporating these yoga poses into your day, you will help to prevent injury in the aforementioned areas and also free yourself up of tension and pain.
-To do all three poses just once every day will take you no longer than five minutes so what are you waiting for!
+By regularly incorporating these yoga poses into your day, you will help to prevent injury in the aforementioned areas and also work to free yourself of tension and pain.
+To do all three poses mentioned in this article just once every day will take you no longer than five minutes so what are you waiting for!